wssmith/EdisonScripts/README.md

 2. Access the functions inside Edison using the 'Run script' button or 'Tools > Scripting > Run Script'.

 ## Compatibility
 Support for Pascal scripting has been dropped in FL 21 and replaced by Python scripting.
-A Python version of the script has been written for compatibility with new versions of FL.
+A Python version has been written for compatibility with new versions of FL.

-The Python version doesn't have automatic pitch detection because the Python API doesn't currently provide a way to assign notes to regions.
+Note: The Python version doesn't have the pitch detection feature because there isn't currently a way to assign notes to regions.